S3-working-group/s3-practical-guide/docs/all.md

 **Deliverable:** A product, service, component or material provided in response to an organizational driver.

-**Domain:** A distinct area of influence, activity and decision making within an organization.
+**Domain:** A distinct area of influence, activity and decision-making within an organization.

 **Driver:** A person’s or a group's motive for responding to a specific situation.